-15 Rare Cat Breeds
+15 Rare Cat Breeds to Consider as Pets

 The beautiful Korat cat is known for its bluecoat.
 They were first found in Thailand and are thought to be good luck.
 Korats only come in the silver-tipped blue color.
 According to the Cat Fanciers' Association, their head is made up of three heart shapes.
 One heart you can see looking straight at their face, while the second heart can be seen by looking at the top of their head.
 The third heart is their nose.
 The short hair on the cat does not fly off when they are being pet, so those with cat allergies find them easier to be around.

 The Sphynx cat originated because of a genetic mutation.
 The first cat was born in 1966 in Toronto, Canada, to a domestic cat.
 Interestingly enough, these cats aren't always hairless, and their hair pattern can vary over time.
-Since they do not have fur, they can get cold.
+Also, since they do not have fur, they can get cold.
 But since they are relatively bright, they will find a spot to sit and keep warm.

 3. Devon Rex

 The Devon Rex's signature look is its elf-like face and large ears.
-These curious cats are full of personality and love being a member of the family.
+These curious cats and rare cats are full of personality and love being a member of the family.
 Overall, they are low-maintenance cats that are easy to care for.
 However, be careful where you set your morning bagel; Devon Rex cats are notorious food thieves!

 5. LaPerm Cat